Table of Contents

-Vocal cords become fixed due to tumor formation and hoarseness is produced, hence diagnosing the disease process earlier relative to other laryngeal cancers.
-Stridor may be produced after development of edema.
+Vocal cords become fixed due to tumor formation and hoarseness results, hence diagnosing the disease can be done earlier relative to other laryngeal cancers.
+Stridor may result after development of edema.

-Usually rare, but it involves the structures below the glottis, even the trachea.
+This condition is usually rare, but it involves the structures below the glottis, even the trachea.
 Hoarseness is a late symptom.
-Metastasis occurs to the prelaryngeal, pretracheal and paratracheal lymph nodes.
+Metastasis occurs on the prelaryngeal, pretracheal and paratracheal lymph nodes.

 Grade of Cancer

-The grade of a cancer tells you how much the cancer cells look like normal cells under a microscope.
+The grade of cancer tells you to what extent the cancer cells look like normal cells under a microscope.
 There are 3 grades of laryngeal cancer: